-Rare diseases are defined in the Europe as disorders that have a prevalence of less than 2 per 10,000 persons in the European Union population.
+Rare diseases are defined in the Europe as disorders that have a prevalence of less than 5 per 10,000 persons in the European Union population.
 Because of their individual rarity, rare diseases are under-reported, under-recognised and under-resourced in healthcare information systems.
 ICD-10 (International Classification of Diseases, 10th Revision), widely used around the world for disease coding, death reporting and, in some countries, for reimbursement and resource allocation in healthcare systems, covers only 8% of rare diseases.
 For these reasons, it is essential to establish a common language, with codes specifically for rare diseases, in order to effectively monitor and report on rare diseases.
 Orphanet is the international reference resource for information on rare diseases and orphan drugs, for all audiences.
 The Orphanet nomenclature of rare diseases (ORPHAcodes) has been recognised as the most appropriate nomenclature for clinical coding of rare diseases in Europe in a dedicated recommendation from the European Commission Expert Group on Rare Diseases (CEGRD, 2014).
 The nomenclature has also been designated at the global level by the International Rare Disease Research Consortium (IRDiRC), as a resource contributing to the acceleration of rare diseases research.
 It is also designated as a core data ressource for the life sciences community by the European Infrastructure ELIXIR.
 The RD-code project intends to support Member States in the implementation of rare diseases-specific codification systems based on the Orphanet nomenclature of rare diseases by providing a toolset to promote codification and data exploitation at the European level.
+A video explaining the benefits of using ORPHAcoding in Health Information Systems AND the RD-CODE project tools and guidelines it is available in English here and it is being translated in the 7 languages of the consortium, also a Slidedeck explaining further in detail the benefits of using ORPHAcoding in Health information systems is available here.

 What are ORPHAcodes?

-The Orphanet nomenclature is produced in English and translated into 8 other languages: Czech, Dutch, French, German, Italian, Polish, Portuguese and Spanish.
+The Orphanet nomenclature is produced in English and translated into 8 other languages (as of project lenght 2018-2021): Czech, Dutch, French, German, Italian, Polish, Portuguese and Spanish.
+For up-to-date info consult the page https://www.orphadata.com/orphanet-nomenclature-for-coding/

 Each entity in the Orphanet nomenclature is defined by: